kolenaIO/kolena/docs/metrics/geometry-matching.md

 ### COCO

-[COCO (Common Objects in Context)](https://cocodataset.org) evaluation has a couple more things to consider when matching inference geometries.
-First, similarly to how `difficult` ground truths are treated in [PASCAL VOC](#pascal-voc-2012), COCO benchmark labels its ground truth annotations with an `iscrowd` field to specify when a ground truth includes multiple objects.
-Ground truths marked `iscrowd`, and any inferences matched with them, are **excluded** from the matched results.
+[COCO (Common Objects in Context)](https://cocodataset.org) labels its ground truth annotations with an `iscrowd` field to specify when a ground truth includes multiple objects.
+Similarly to how `difficult` ground truths are treated in [PASCAL VOC](#pascal-voc-2012), any inferences matched with these `iscrowd` ground truths, are **excluded** from the matched results.
 This `iscrowd` flag is intended to avoid penalizing models for failing to detect objects in a crowded scene.

 ??? info "Pseudocode: COCO Matching"